 Charis Fund is a small, benevolent family trust established in 1938, intended to support projects focused on social welfare (prioritizing hunger, housing, homelessness, at risk youth), health and education.
 Charis Fund is non-denominational, but often utilizes religious organizations for program service distribution.
-The majority of organizations funded by Charis are located in the states of California, Oregon, Washington and Nevada where the trustees reside.
+Organizations funded by Charis are located in the states of California, Oregon, Washington and Nevada where the trustees reside.
 Charis Fund trustees meet twice a year, usually in early May and November.

 Grant deadlines are March 31 and September 30.

-Charis focuses on issues including housing and food for people in need, services to veterans, care and education for at-risk children and victims of domestic violence, among other challenging social services objectives.
+Charis focuses on issues including housing and food for people in need, health and mental health, care and education for at-risk children and victims of domestic violence, among other challenging social services objectives.

 EQUITY AND INCLUSION